EsupPortail/esup-bootstrap-eq/README.md

 ```
 <script type="text/javascript">

     var $portletContainers;

 $(document).ready(function() {

+    // all portlets must have the CSS class .portlet-container

     $portletContainers = $(".portlet-container");

     // Resize event isn't fired on DOM Content Loaded, we launch the function manually
     onWindowResize();
   $(window).resize(onWindowResize);
 });

 function onWindowResize() {

     $portletContainers.each(function(index) {

         var $that = $(this);
         var portletWidth = $that.width()
         $that.removeClass("xs sm md lg");

         if(portletWidth < 768)